Thermadiag/seq/docs/format.md

 	);

 // Use this functor with custom values.
-// fmt calls are used to replace arguments in a multi-formatting functor
+// fmt calls are also used to replace arguments in a multi-formatting functor
 	std::cout << f(
 		fmt("Tiger", "P. tigris"),
 		fmt("Panda", "A. melanoleuca")